evilpaper/reliable/README.md

 The project use Drizzle as ORM.

-When making changes in the schema run `npm db:generate` to generate migration.
-Then run `npm db:migrate` to apply the migration.
+When making changes in the schema run `pnpm db:generate` to generate migration.
+Then run `pnpm db:migrate` to apply the migration.

 # Structure